23Ruchil/Blog/_posts/2021-02-28-Habit-Stacking.markdown

 D. **Habit Tracking**

 1. [Habitify](https://www.habitify.me) : List down all the habits that you want to implement.
-Habitify will make sure that you get atleast one notification of 0/10 habits completed today.
+Habitify will make sure that you get atleast one notification stating "0/10 habits completed today".
 That notification is a game changer.

 2. [Mometum](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca?hl=en) : Momentum is a Google Chrome extension that replaces new tab page with a personal dashboard featuring to-do, weather, and inspiration.